Alix2044/P2-Health/README.md

-# Health Application for People with Obesity
+# Health Application for People with Obesity - P2 Health Project

 ## Description